 All staff can be contacted by the school office on 01207 270397 or by emailing email@example.com

 Intent for SEND children at Burnopfield School

 Every child with SEND will achieve well based on their starting points and end points during their time in our school.
-SEND children will fulfill their potential and access our full curriculum with suitable adaptations where needed.
+SEND children will fulfil their potential and access our full curriculum with suitable adaptations where needed.

-We endeavor to remove barriers to learning for our children by differentiating appropriately, giving correct support and making reasonable adjustments to our provision.
+We endeavour to remove barriers to learning for our children by differentiating appropriately, giving correct support and making reasonable adjustments to our provision.
 We will develop the knowledge, understanding and skills of our SEND children and encourage them to apply what they know with increasing fluency and independence.

 If you would like to discuss your child’s SEN in more detail please contact the school to arrange an appointment.